pulibrary/princeton_ansible/roles/pul_nomad/README.md

 Consul is a service registration system with a DNS API.

-What this means is that you can register services in it, like `128.4.1.2 on port 8216 is a postgres database`, and then other services can configure their DB host to `postgres-database.service.consul` and consul will route it to `128.4.1.2:8216`.
+Nomad uses it to register services.
+This means when you deploy an application like Figgy and it starts a container on port 94182, Nomad tells Consul "Figgy is running on port 94182 on machine nomad-client-staging1.lib.princeton.edu, call it figgy-staging", which lets other machines in the cluster contact any instance it has registered as "figgy-staging" by contacting "figgy-staging.consul.service" as if it was a URL.

 Multiple services can be registered to the same name and Consul will load balance them, and consul can health check the services to make sure it doesn't route anything to services that are broken.
+For example, if one figgy container broke, then Consul won't forward figgy-staging.consul.service to it.

+We use Consul with Nomad, because our nginx load balancer can query Consul for machines for a specific service and automatically adjust when Nomad scales a service without reconfiguring nginx.

 ### Server Types

 Consul has "server" software and "client" software.

-A cluster consists of 3 server instances, one on each `nomad-host-*.lib.princeton.edu` VM, and a client software install on every client VM (`nomad-client-*.lib.princeton.edu`)
+Our cluster consists of 3 server instances, one on each `nomad-host-*.lib.princeton.edu` VM, and a client software install on every client VM (`nomad-client-*.lib.princeton.edu`)

 ### Configuration